Skip to content

 Jennifer has experience working with individuals with a variety of speech and communication needs including receptive/expressive language, articulation, phonological disorders, and pragmatics.
 She also has training in oral motor skills.
 Throughout her career, Jennifer has collaborated with teams of professionals across multiple settings and has educated and supported families and caregivers.
 Jennifer is passionate about working with the pediatric population and their families, and loves to make speech therapy fun.
 She takes pride in building strong relationships with her clients.

-About Jorge Orozco, RBT
+Jorge Orozco, RBT

 Jorge Orozco is a Behavioral Technician who provides one-to-one ABA services to learners on the Autism Spectrum.
 He graduated HCCC in 2017 with an AA in Liberal Arts with a concentration in English.